e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 2. Client application checks whether the user has logged into the client application.
 3. Since the user is not authenticated in the client application, the client application will construct a TARA SSO authentication request URL and redirects user agent to it.
 4. TARA SSO checks whether there is a valid SSO session for given user agent.
-    1. If SSO session exists and its level of assurance is equal or higher than requested the process will continue from step 8.
+    a.
+If SSO session exists and its level of assurance is equal or higher than requested the process will continue from step 8.
-    2. Otherwise TARA SSO will automatically terminate the existing session and the process continues from step 5.
+    b.
+Otherwise TARA SSO will automatically terminate the existing session and the process continues from step 5.
 5. SSO session does not exist, therefore, TARA SSO needs the user to be authenticated with TARA service.
 TARA SSO constructs a valid TARA authentication request and redirects user agent to it.
 6. User is securely authenticated in TARA service.
 The detailed authentication process is described in TARA technical specification (References: TARA).
 Once the user has been authenticated TARA will redirect the user agent back to TARA SSO with the TARA authorization code.
 7. TARA SSO uses the authorization code to acquire a user identity token from TARA service.
 This request happens in TARA SSO backend system.
 TARA SSO will store the user identification information in its session storage.